The following books can be a great resource for lupus patients, friends, and family.

 - The Challenges of Lupus: Insights & Hope by Henrietta Aladjem.
 Aladjem is a lupus sufferer herself (though she has been in remission for many years) and has written several books on the subject.

 - In Search of the Sun: A Woman’s Courageous Victory Over Lupus by Henrietta Aladjem and Peter H. Schur, MD.
-A book for general readers about systemic lupus erythematosus, written independently by a patient and a physician, both of whom give their own perspective on the disease.
+A book for general readers about systemic lupus erythematosus, written independently by a patient and a physician, both of whom give their own perspectives on the disease.

 - Living With Lupus by Mary Horowitz, MD, and Marietta Abrams Brill.
 A comprehensive guide to understanding and controlling lupus, including medical and lifestyle options that enable lupus patients to cope physically and emotionally.